awsdocs/aws-config-developer-guide/doc_source/required-tags.md

 Checks if your resources have the tags that you specify\.
 For example, you can check whether your Amazon EC2 instances have the `CostCenter` tag\.
 Separate multiple values with commas\.
 You can check up to 6 tags at a time\.

+The AWS\-managed AWS Systems Manager automation document `AWS-SetRequiredTags` does not work as a remediation with this rule\.
+You will need to create your own custom Systems Manager automation documentation for remediation\.

 **Important**
 The supported resource types for this rule are as follows:
 ACM::Certificate